-Refer to Figure 8, Figure 21, and Figure 22 as needed.
+Refer to Figure 02, Figure 15, and Figure 16 as needed.

 ATTENTION: Do not attempt to repair the gas valve.
-If found defective, replace the entire valve Attempts to repair it will void the warranty.
+If found defective, replace the entire valve.
+Attempts to repair it will void the warranty.

-- 1. Turn pump, gas supply, and heater power "OFF". - 2.
+- 1. Turn pump, gas supply, and heater power OFF. - 2.
 Disconnect the union joint in the gas supply piping outside the heater cabinet. - 3.
 Remove the front access panel. - 4.
-Disconnect the wiring terminals from the gas valve. - 5.
+Disconnect the wires from the two terminals on the gas valve. - 5.
 Remove the gas manifold assembly.
 It is attached to the air box using (4) screws. - 6.
 Unscrew the gas valve from the gas manifold pipe. - 7.
 Reassemble the gas manifold assembly using the new gas valve.
 Only use liquid pipe thread sealant on the male threads of the gas manifold pipe.
 Do not place pipe dope on the first two threads of any joint. - 8.
 Reverse the above procedure to re-install the gas manifold.